infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline V2.md

 - "I'll love you when you start to be useful"
 - "good grades should be your priority, not some made up story and excuses"
 - "you shouldve prepared instead of playing with your friends all the time"
+- Each dialogue above is represented by a knife that shoots to your feet
 - dad keeps a gun (WHICH PREPARES YOU FOR DA SHOOT SHOOT)